 Sahih Muslim, 1744b; https://sunnah.com/muslim:1744b.

 Jalal Abualrub, 50 Righteous and Humane Concepts Brought by Muhammad (Madinah Publishers and Distributors, 2007), p.
 111.

 Abularub, op. cit., p.
 108.

-This is the same “idol” which Chick referred to in the tract “Allah Had No Son”.
+This is the same “idol” which Chick referred to in the tract “Allah Had No Son”, though it was a different pagan deity (Almaqah) that Chick claimed was the inspiration for the Arab deity “Allah”.
 As we explained in the discussion of that tract, there has been disagreement among scholars as to whether the statue found at Hazor was of a deity or just a person.
 We also pointed out that even among those scholars who believe that the statue is of a deity, none have identified it as being an “idol” of “Allah” (Glorified and Exalted be He).

 Ibid.
 For pictures of some of these coins, see the “Islamic-Awareness” article (note #19).

 See the discussion on the tract “Allah Had No Son” (note #17).

 Of course, in the time of the Prophet Muhammad (peace be upon him), the so-called “daughters of Allah” were worshiped via idols.
 So, it would not be surprising if such idols were discovered by archaeologists.
 The Holy Quran mentions that the pagans attributed “daughters” to Allah (Glorified and Exalted be He), so this is not a new development.
 But what is most important is that there NEVER was any “idol” of Allah (Glorified and Exalted be He).